Bachelor of Laws with Honours

-Each year, Southern Cross University holds an Honours Orientation Day for all students enrolled in the Honours programs.
+Southern Cross University usually holds an Honours Orientation Day for all students enrolled in the Honours programs.
 This day includes a number of seminars that assist students to start and manage their Honours project, to explain the approval process applied to Research Ethics applications, and outline the services available to support Honours study.
 Although we encourage attendance at the Orientation Day, it is not compulsory.
 Orientation is usually held in the week prior to commencement of Session 1.

 Honours students are expected to work independently, under the guidance of their Academic Supervisor.
 Student learning is further supported by a facilitated Blackboard site, online tutorials and a discussion board.

 Students are also invited to attend the School for the purposes of the unit's first assessment item (an oral presentation of their research project); students who reside outside the Far North Coast/Gold Coast region will be permitted to complete this assessment via Collaborate if they are unable to attend in person.
 Ordinarily, presentations are held in Week 8.
 Students are then expected to complete and submit a research proposal as their second and final assessment item for this unit.

 The second unit, LAW00524 Independent Legal Research, is offered only in Session 2 each year, and enrolment in this unit is conditional upon completion of the previous one.
 Student learning is largely self-directed, but will be supported both by the Academic Supervisor and the SLJ Honours Program Director.
 At the end of the unit, students are expected to submit a 10,000 word thesis

 How to Apply